Healthdirect Free Australian health advice you can count on.

 Key facts

-• Lewy body dementias are conditions where round clumps of protein (called Lewy bodies) build up in your brain.
+• Lewy body dementias are conditions caused by a build-up of Lewy bodies proteins in your brain.

 • Lewy body dementias include 2 types of dementia — dementia with Lewy bodies and Parkinson's disease dementia.

-• There is currently no cure for Lewy body dementias, but there are treatments to help with the symptoms.
+• There is currently no cure for Lewy body dementias, but there are things you can do to lower your chance of developing them.

 What are Lewy body dementias?

-Lewy body dementias are conditions where round clumps of protein (called Lewy bodies) build up in your brain.
-The Lewy bodies affect specific areas of the brain.
-This can lead to symptoms that affect your memory, thinking, movement and behaviour.
+Lewy body dementias are conditions caused by clumps of protein, called Lewy bodies, building up in your brain.
+The Lewy bodies affect specific areas of the brain, which can lead to symptoms that affect your:

 There are 2 forms of Lewy body dementias: